rsyncOSX/RsyncUIdocs/content/post/Restore.md

 ### Files to restore

-There are two types of restore, either by file or full restore.
-If a restore from a `snapshot` task a full restore is from the latest snapshot.
+There are two types of restore, either a full restore or by file.
+If a restore is from a `snapshot` task, a full restore is from the latest snapshot.

 - full restore - set `./.` within the select files field
 - restore by files - open the View of files and select - the file name must be on the form `./folder/filename`, e.g `./` +  `folder/filename`